 Patients with bothersome, sagging eyelids or excess fat deposits around their eyes are ideal candidates for eyelid surgery.
 It is important to maintain good general health and realistic expectations before considering surgery to ensure your best results.

-After discussing your concerns and preferences, sharing your medical history, and undergoing evaluation with Dr. Careaga, he will determine which techniques can achieve your desired outcome.
+After discussing your concerns and preferences, sharing your medical history, and undergoing evaluation with Dr. Careaga or Dr. Durand, they will determine which techniques can achieve your desired outcome.
 A recommended treatment plan is then created, which may include addressing upper lids, lower lids, or a combination procedure.

 Eyelid surgery is performed as an outpatient procedure using anesthesia.
 Typically, intravenous sedation with local anesthesia is used, although general anesthesia is also an option.
 After the anesthesia takes effect, incisions are made in inconspicuous locations on the natural fold of your upper eyelid, in the lower eyelid directly below your lower eyelashes, or both techniques.
 If excess fat is being removed, incisions may be placed inside your lower eyelids.
 This is known as the transconjunctival approach.
 In some cases, a laser can be used to tighten eyelid skin.

 A less invasive technique for lower eyelids, referred to as a pinch blepharoplasty, can be used to reduce excess skin and mild wrinkles on the lower eyelids without disrupting deeper tissues.
 This option is meant for less extensive correction.